-A. AR 600-85, paragraph 2-21(h) requires annual inspection of all units' urinalysis collection procedures and administrative substance abuse program.
-The Drug Testing Coordinator is responsible to inspect all units with assistance of the Battalion Prevention Leaders.
-The DTC will inspect battalion level units and battalion headquarters.

-B. IAW 600-85, paragraph 2-35(e) the BPL will inspect the unit level urinalysis collection procedures annually.
-The BPL will also conduct an administrative inspection, ensuring all required drug testing documentations are on file and filed IAW with AR 25-400-2.
-The BPL will provide written reports of the inspection finding to the Battalion commander and to the DTC within 30 days of the inspection.
+- A. AR 600-85, paragraph 2-20(h) Ensure the substance abuse programs and UA collection procedures of all units are inspected IAW chapter 4.
+Paragraph 4-16b4 The DTC will inspect and document the inspection of every battalion-level unit biennially.. - B. IAW 600-85, paragraph 2-31(e) the BPL Inspect and document subordinate company on an annual basis and assist UPLs in the performance of their duties in coordination with the installation DTC.

-C. The DTC will ensure the Battalion commander receives a final written report, within 30 days of the completed inspection.

-D. The BPL will brief the unit commanders and provide a copy of the completed inspection check list to the DTC.

-E. The inspection check list has been designed to ensure legal defensibility in a court of law.
-A blank copy of the inspection check list can be requested by contacting the DTC.

-F. The battalion and unit's SOP must be current and reviewed by the commander annually.
+- C. The DTC will ensure the Battalion commander receives a final inspection report. - D. The BPL will brief the unit commanders and provide a copy of the completed inspection check list to the DTC. - E. The inspection check list has been designed to ensure legal defensibility in a court of law.
+A blank copy of the inspection check list can be requested by contacting the DTC. - F. The battalion and unit's SOP must be current and reviewed by the commander annually.
 A modifiable battalion or unit drug testing SOP can be requested from the DTC.
-The SOP should include:

-1) Collection procedures.
-All required urinalysis collection briefings.

-2) Location of temporary specimen storage.

-3) Drug testing program as primary method and an alternate method (field exercises, deployment).

-4) Procedures for testing personnel if not available for testing because of leave, TDY, etc.

-5) Disinfecting Procedures, bottle destructions.

-6) Unusual circumstances and how to handle them.

-7) Required means of identification to include an alternate reliable method for verifying SSN/DODID of the Soldier.

-8) Unit Prevention Plan.

-9) Unit Training at Commanders' discretion.

-G. All inspections that have resulted in an "RED" rating, will be re-inspected within10 days.
+The SOP should include: - 1) Collection procedures.
+All required urinalysis collection briefings. - 2) Location of temporary specimen storage. - 3) Drug testing program as primary method and an alternate method (field exercises, deployment). - 4) Procedures for testing personnel if not available for testing because of leave, TDY, etc. - 5) Disinfecting Procedures, bottle destructions. - 6) Unusual circumstances and how to handle them. - 7) Required means of identification to include an alternate reliable method for verifying DODID of the Soldier. - 8) Unit Prevention Plan. - 9) Unit Training at Commanders' discretion. - G. All inspections that have resulted in an "RED" rating, will be re-inspected within 10 days.
 Ratings of all final inspections will be annotated on the original "check list" and commander will be briefed within 30 days on final findings.